-The mystery of how the chirality, or handedness, of the amino acids, the molecules from which our bodies create the proteins we need to exist, continues to stump scientists.
+The mystery of how the chirality, or handedness, of the amino acids, the molecules from which our bodies create the proteins we need to exist, continues to challenge scientists.

-Interestingly, some of the meteoritic amino acids did have a preference for left-handedness, suggesting that their chirality was selected in outer space, and then enhanced following the arrival of the meteorite in which the amino acids were embedded.
-Various theories have been put forth to explain how Earthly amino acids came to be lefted-handed.
-It has been demonstrated that circularly polarized light can produce molecular chirality, although that theory is not without its difficulties.
+Interestingly, some of the meteoritic amino acids did have a preference for left-handedness, suggesting that their chirality might have been established in outer space, and then enhanced following the arrival of the meteorite in which the amino acids were embedded.
+Various theories have been put forth to explain how Earthly amino acids came to be left-handed.

-The book is about origins, so it not only describes how the amino acids might achieve their chirality, but also includes a chapter on the big bang and one describing how elements are made in stars.
+The book is about origins, so it not only describes how the amino acids might achieve their chirality, but includes chapters on the big bang and on how elements are made in stars.
 The final chapter has a section on extremophiles, whose existence supports the contention that the complex molecules of life can survive under a wide variety of conditions.
-The photo on the right shows Octupus Springs at Yellowstone National Park; the different colors represent the different life forms that can exist as the water that initially emerges from the small pond at 90 C cools.

 An Introduction to Nuclear Astrophysics